rmit-ir/RMIT-TREC-LiveQA15-notebook/README.md

 ### Summarization ###

-For summarization, we used the model proposed by Takamura and Okumura
-\cite{takamura2009text} to generate extractive summaries from the top-ranked passages.
+For summarization, we used the model proposed by [Takamura and Okumura](#takamura2009text) to generate extractive summaries from the top-ranked passages.
 In this model, summarization is characterized as a two-way optimization problem, in which coverage over important words is maximized, and redundancies are minimized simultaneously.
 The mathematical formulation is